DavidMertz/RegEx_Puzzles/book.md

 Mathematics has a concept of *relative primes* which is slightly weaker than primality.
 All prime numbers are relatively prime—also called *coprime*—with each other, but other pairs are as well.
 Two coprime numbers have no common divisors other than 1.
-This is certainly true of prime numbers; for example, 11 and 53 are relatively prime since neither has an divisors other than themselves and 1.
-But likewise 10 and 21 are relatively since the divisors of the first are 2 and 5, but those of the second are 3 and 7, which do not overlap.
+This is certainly true of prime numbers; for example, 11 and 53 are relatively prime since neither have any divisors other than themselves and 1.
+But likewise 10 and 21 are coprime since the divisors of the first are 2 and 5, but those of the second are 3 and 7, which do not overlap.

 So the question for this puzzle is whether you can create an expression that will identify all and only sequences of ascending natural numbers